Exercise Science (BS)

 General Electives

 All college level courses appearing on your final transcript, not listed above that will bring your total hours to 120 hours.
 8-14 semester hours.
-If you choose 200-level courses for the Restricted Electives above, make sure you choose 300 and above courses for electives to ensure having 40 hours of upper division courses for graduation.
+If you choose 200-level courses for the Restricted Electives above, make sure you choose 300-level and above courses for electives to ensure having 40 hours of upper division courses for graduation.

 MATH 113College Algebra-GTMA11